Microsoft Security Development Lifecycle: Overview

+Practices

 The SDL recommends 10 security practices to incorporate into your development workflows.
 Applying the 10 security practices of SDL is an ongoing process of improvement so a key recommendation is to begin from some point and keep enhancing as you proceed.
 This continuous process involves changes to culture, strategy, processes, and technical controls as you embed security skills and practices into DevOps workflows.